7 Hidden Gem Destinations for Travelers Who Seek the Road Less Traveled

 - Inspiration for Studio Ghibli films

-- A tranquil escape from Japan’s busy cities
+- Peaceful escape from Japan’s busy urban centers

 Final Thoughts